bac3917/bac3917.github.io/_posts/2022-09-22-ed_data_example.md

     ## 3  Cheating Luddites        388       90 41.1731 -76.0157

-Above, we can see that one of the groups, the “Cheating Luddites” have the highest percentage of training goals completed (and we have some location data too).
+Above, we can see that one of the groups, the “Cheating Luddites” have the highest percentage of training goals completed.
+We have also the locations of these three sites.

 Let’s imagine the evaluation team wants to put their sites into greater community context.
 So, why not use information about poverty and